Wannier Functions Dually Localized in Space and Energy: Discussion

-The fact that DLWFs offer a frontier orbital description localized in space means that they can be employed for orbital-dependent DFT methods \cite{stengel_self-interaction_2008,borghi_koopmans-compliant_2014,ma_using_2016,wing_band_2020,su_preserving_2020}.
-Many of these methods attempt to correct the well-known failure of density functional approximations to give energy piecewise linear in fractional occupation \cite{perdew_density-functional_1982}.
-In order to correct this nonlinear behavior, many of these corrections invoke localized frontier orbitals.
-A popular choice for these orbitals is to use MLWFs constructed from the highest-energy composite set of occupied Bloch bands.
-The fractional occupations in DLWFs are a key features distingushing them from other Wannier functions, and play an important role in the LOSC correction to density functional approximations \cite{li_localized_2018,su_preserving_2020}.
-As DLWFs are explicitly associated with an energy level, they offer a localized charge description of frontier orbitals for both the occupied and unoccupied spaces.
-This means they can also generate relevant Wannier functions for both occupied and unoccupied frontier orbitals without having to localize each separately.
+DLWFs have frontier orbital character in a variety of systems, from molecules to metals.
+Those with occupations $\evt{\rho}{w_{\bZ i}} \approx 1$ generally appear as bonding or atomic-like orbitals, while the low-lying unoccupied DLWFs ($\evt{\rho}{w_{\bZ i}} \approx 0$) have antibonding character.
+In silicon, they separate naturally into occupied and virtual manifolds.
+The occupied, atom-centered DLWF (labeled 1 in Fig.~\ref{fig:si.isos.b34w30}) is much more localized than the other bond-centered DLWFs, in agreement with the prediction of \textcite{kohn1973}.
+At $\gamma = 0.47714$, DLWFs resemble molecular orbitals, such as $\sigma$ and $\pi$ bonding orbitals, in ethylene (Fig.~\ref{fig:ethyl.isos}), and the $d$ manifold in copper.
+This shows that DLWFs have the potential to produce chemically relevant frontier orbitals automatically, with no need for manually enforced energy cutoffs or separation of the valence and conduction manifolds.

-When the Wannier function construction includes entangled bands, \textcite{damle_disentanglement_2018} have questioned whether sequential disentanglement and localization can find the globally optimal solution as separate procedures.
-The unified localization method proposed therein offers a possible solution to this problem.
-For a composite set of bands, this method reduces to the selected columns of the density matrix method \cite{damle_compressed_2015,damle_scdm-k_2017}; in that case, as with the original MLWF construction, energy cutoffs can be enforced explicitly to limit the energy spread of the Wannier functions.
-However, because the unified method of Damle and coworkers relies on the exponential decay of off-diagonal elements of the one-particle density matrix in space, it is unclear whether it can be adapted to include energy localization in the construction of the Wannier functions while allowing the inclusion of Bloch orbitals widely separated in energy, as shown in this work.
+Because DLWFs offer spatially localized orbitals that describe the frontier orbitals, they can be employed to correct delocalization error in density functional theory.
+Many methods attempt to correct delocalization error, which describes the failure of density functional approximations to give energy piecewise linear in fractional occupation \cite{perdew1982}.
+They often invoke MLWFs constructed from the valence and low-energy conduction bands separately as localized frontier orbitals \cite{stengel2008, borghi2014, ma2016, colonna2022} or use only valence MLWFs \cite{wing2021}.
+DLWFs have fractional occupations whenever constructed from both valence and conduction bands; $\evt{\rho}{w_{\bZ i}}$ is only approximately, not exactly, $1$ or $0$ in gapped systems.
+These fractional occupations play an important role in the LOSC method for delocalization error correction \cite{mahler2022b, williams2024}.
+As DLWFs are naturally associated with an energy level, they offer a localized charge description of frontier orbitals for both the occupied and the unoccupied spaces, without requiring an arbitrary limit on the number of conduction bands included.